astroandes/FilamentStability/Schedule.md

 Main discussed points.

-* The main goal is to study the stability of cold filaments through a hot shock heated halo gas.
+* The main goal is to study the stability of cold filaments through hot shock heated halo gas.
 * We want to move from theoretical-analitycal insights to controlled experiments.
 From that we want so suggest possible impact on galactic populations.